DrJohnT/DrJohnT.github.io/_blog_posts/2020-04-21-ha_journey.md

 I wanted more, so I started looking at the smart home hubs.
 Since I had ten Velux devices which supported the rare [IO-HomeControl](http://www.io-homecontrol.com/index.php/en/) protocol plus three Somfy Huna blinds, I thought I would try out the Somfy Tahoma hub.
 Like many companies, Somfy claimed great things for their hub.
 The reality was very different and the product was a huge, huge disappointment, particularly for the price point: £262!!!!

-The web-based used interface is awful.
+The web-based user interface is awful.
 Not exactly designed, but more thrown together.
 First, you select your dwelling (house, flat etc.) which uses some dreadful background graphics that a child could draw better.
 They seem to think putting badly designed icons of your devices on a badly drawn background of a house will somehow improve the experience!

 You need to be very resourceful to figure out how to pair the devices as the on-screen prompts are useless.
 Rather than simply discovering the Velux devices, I eventually guessed that I needed to copy the settings over from my Velux remote control to the new Tahoma hub.
 Given the Velux remote can auto-discover the components, why can’t the Tahoma?